 The first of our Springﬁeld Community Gardens (SCG) was the Grant Beach Community Garden.
 Right away, the garden attracted neighborhood volunteers to join together and help SCG grow.
-Its permanent infrastructure and commitments from the City of Springﬁeld mean the Grant Beach Community Garden is here to stay, and the undeniable impact on the area has led to more and more support from Springfield residents and business leaders.
-In turn, SCG has been able to break ground on community gardens throughout Springfield.
+Our gardens permanent and semi-permanent infrastructure and commitments from the City of Springﬁeld mean many of our gardens are here to stay, and the undeniable impact on the area has led to more and more support from Springfield residents and business leaders.

 Sprouting in Your Neighborhood